lzh9102/libemu51/README.md

 ## License

 This work is distributed under the zlib/libpng license.
-See LICENSE.txt for details.
+See COPYING for the full license text.